Hollywood studios say they're quitting Netflix, but the truth is more complicated

 "You've got thousands of titles in the Netflix library," Moore said in an interview.
 "It just made sense for someone to track it all."

 As early as 2011, studios started to worry that Netflix was damaging their businesses.
 The company surpassed 20 million customers online, and TV viewership among young viewers was in decline.
 But they couldn't turn down the money.
-Disney was expected to bank more than $350m a year by licensing Netflix the rights to offer its movies after they left theaters, according to analysts' estimates at the time.
+Disney was expected to bank more than US$350 million a year by licensing Netflix the rights to offer its movies after they left theatres, according to analysts' estimates at the time.

 "We are going to have to take a lot of the great content we own that's been licensed elsewhere and bring that back into the fold," AT&T Chief Executive Officer Randall Stephenson said at a May investor conference.

-Just one problem: AT&T, which bought Time Warner for $85b last year, has a lot of its film and TV content tied up with Netflix and others.
-Warner Bros, which owns "Friends," is the biggest TV producer in Hollywood and has built its business licensing shows to third parties.
+Just one problem: AT&T, which bought Time Warner for US$85 billion last year, has a lot of its film and TV content tied up with Netflix and others.
+Warner Bros, which owns Friends, is the biggest TV producer in Hollywood and has built its business licensing shows to third parties.

 "People are missing it," said Nathanson.
 "The loss of back titles will not kill Netflix or slow subscriber growth.
 It just forces them to make more original content."